 Know Before You Fly: Unmanned Flight Safety Guide

-PLEASE NOTE: Once the Remote Tower is active (3or4Q 2018) these requirements/notifications will change.
-Please follow us on FB, Twitter, or Google+ or check your local Northern Colorado News source for the latest news and information for the Remote Tower.
+PLEASE NOTE: Once the Remote Tower is active these requirements/notifications will change.
+Please follow us on FB, Twitter, or Google+ or check our web page: www.flynoco.com/about/remote-tower for the latest information on the project.